Madfarm/AWS-sandbox/module6/UserPermissionAndAccess.md

 IAM Policy - the way you grant or deny permissions to IAM users
 - a JSON document that describes what API calls a user can or cannot make

+Best Practice:
+Only grant permissions that are required and no extra

 IAM Groups - attach an IAM policy to the group and all users in the group get those permissions